-14. Monitoring and Evaluation
+Monitoring and review

-The complaints procedure will be reviewed annually, taking into account the latest guidance issued by the DfE.
+The complaints procedure will be reviewed annually, taking into account any legislative changes and the latest guidance issued by the DfE.
+The next scheduled review date for this policy is Autumn 2025

-Responsibility for reviewing the procedure belongs to a committee of the governing board, an individual governor or the Executive Headteacher.
+Responsibility for reviewing the procedure belongs to a committee of the governing board, an individual governor or the Executive headteacher.
 All projected review dates will be adhered to.

 Information gathered through reviewing the complaints procedure will be used to continuously improve and develop the process.